 One of main goals is the preservation and maintenance of a list of world heritage sites.
 This helps to make everyone aware of their importance for current and future generations.

-The list of World heritage Sites incorporates 962 properties from all over the world pertaining to the culture and natural heritage of all continents.
+As of June 2020 the list of World heritage Sites incorporates 1,121 properties from all over the world pertaining to the culture and natural heritage of all continents.
 They are considered to have outstanding universal values for everyone to treasure.